 Nova Scotia, Canada’s adventure capital

 The world’s highest tides are just one of the attractions of this Maritime and Atlantic province of eastern Canada.
 Not huge, it nevertheless packs a real punch, with no fewer than four UNESCO World Heritage Sites, two UNESCO Biosphere Reserves, two National Parks and a Dark Sky Preserve, as well as 13 National Historic Sites.
 This all comes in a package with more than 13,000km of coastline, 3000-plus lakes, thrilling mountain and valley scenery, charming small towns, welcoming locals and fabulous food embracing lots of spanking-fresh local seafood including lobster, scallops, mussels and salmon.

 With such a lot of wild outdoors to offer, Nova Scotia is a fabulous adventure destination.
-We’ve picked some of our favourite pursuits to try while you’re here.
+We’ve picked some of our favorite pursuits to try while you’re here.

+Nova Scotia, Canada’s adventure capital